HenselForCongress/CandidateGPT/README.md

 </div>

 CandidateGPT is actively under development, focusing on refining features and ensuring transparent AI interactions in political discussions.
-We welcome contributors to explore our backlog, work on enhancing response accuracy, and help expand our data sources.
-Join us in shaping the future of political communication.

-### How It Works
-CandidateGPT employs advanced AI technology developed by OpenAI to generate context-aware and accurate chatbot responses.
-By using a comprehensive dataset of official documents and public statements, the bot mirrors the candidate’s positions, offering voters an interactive tool for direct and informed engagement.
-This setup transforms political discourse by enabling meaningful conversations between candidates and constituents.
+By utilizing advanced AI technology from OpenAI, CandidateGPT mirrors the candidate’s positions, providing an interactive and direct engagement tool for voters.
+We are working to transform political discourse through meaningful conversations between candidates and constituents.

-### Note on Current Status
-CandidateGPT is currently in the active development phase, with ongoing efforts to refine its features and ensure effective and transparent AI interactions within political discussions.
-We invite contributors to check out our backlog as we tackle immediate goals, such as improving response accuracy and expanding data sources.
-Feel free to engage with us and contribute to the future of political communication.
+We welcome contributors to help us enhance response accuracy, expand data sources, and shape the future of political communication.
+Join us as we build a more transparent political system.

 ## Getting Started